Insider’s Guide to Aruba

 Where to Stay

-The uber-luxurious Ritz-Carlton opened its doors in 2013 on the island’s pristine Palm Beach.
+In addition to the Hotel Riu Palace Aruba, the uber-luxurious Ritz-Carlton are options if you haven't decided where to stay for this island getaway.
 The 320-room Ritz-Carlton, Aruba is the island’s most lavish hotel, with a 24-hour casino, a 13-treatment-room spa and four 4 restaurants.
 Expect to pay around $450 per night.

 More of an intimate, boutique venue, Boardwalk Hotel Aruba features spacious rooms with fully equipped kitchens and private patios with charcoal grills.
 Built on the site of a former coconut plantation, the hotel has a luxurious garden with hammocks on the terraces.
 Rooms start at around $165 per night.